voxpelli/voxpelli.github.com/_posts/2012-04-27-server-controlled-ajax-at-flattr.md

 ---
 ### The short story, distilled to its essence

-We built the AJAX-parts for the new social feed feature with a combination of [jquery.form.js](http://jquery.malsup.com/form/) and [jquery.alterbyobject.js](https://github.com/voxpelli/jquery-alterbyobject) – a combo that leaves the server in constant control of what's happening.
+We built the AJAX-parts for the [new social feed feature](http://www.dailymotion.com/video/xqfed0_the-social-feed_tech) on Flattr.com with a combination of [jquery.form.js](http://jquery.malsup.com/form/) and [jquery.alterbyobject.js](https://github.com/voxpelli/jquery-alterbyobject) – a combo that leaves the server in constant control of what's happening.

 The server defines regular forms for the AJAX-requests and then defines JSON-responses to those requests that specifies how pages should be altered.